matnovak-foi/R_LaTeX_phdTemplateExample/README.md

 # R_LaTeX_phdTemplateExample

+The template is based on the forked project avalible at: https://github.com/matnovak-foi/unizgdoktoratljuska

 R_LaTeX_phdTemplateExample (Version 1.0), Copyright (c) 2019 Matija Novak (matnovak@foi.hr).

 R_LaTeX_phdTemplateExample is free software: you can redistribute it and/or modify